13. Making a Murderer (2015)

 10. The Disappearance of Madeleine McCann (2019)

-The Disappearance of Madeleine McCann is an 8-part docu-series that premiered on Netflix in 2019 and documents the highly publicized disappearance of three-year-old Madeleine McCann when she was on a vacation with her family in a resort in Portugal in 2007.
-Till date, there is no information about her whereabouts.
+The Disappearance of Madeleine McCann is an 8-part docu-series that premiered on Netflix in 2019 and documents the highly publicized disappearance of three-year-old Madeleine McCann when she was on vacation with her family in a resort in Portugal in 2007.
+To date, there is no information about her whereabouts.
 In this documentary, we are given a detailed glimpse into the case, where filmmakers Emma Cooper and Chris Smith conduct interviews with the authors of the book ‘Looking for Madeleine’, the Portuguese cops who were involved in the case, and tourists staying in the same resort as Madeleine’s family at that time.
 You can watch this series here.

-9. I am a Killer (2018)
+9. I Am A Killer (2018)

 8. The Innocent Man (2018)